To see the less urban side of Singapore, don’t miss out on tackling some of the best things to do in Sentosa Island.

-Not sure where to start?
-Plan your trip with the help of this guide to the best Sentosa Island attractions…
+Not sure what to do in Sentosa Island?
+Plan your trip with this Sentosa Island attractions guide including the best places to visit in Sentosa Island…

 Table of Contents

-- What to do in Sentosa Island: Top attractions and places to visit
+- What to do in Sentosa Island: Top attractions & places to visit

 - Get a panoramic view of the island from the Singapore Cable Car